Pylons/pyramid/docs/narr/router.rst

    configuration, the :mod:`repoze.bfg` :term:`router` calls a
    :term:`URL dispatch` "route mapper."
-The job of the mapper is to examine the ``PATH_INFO`` implied by the request to determine whether any user-defined :term:`route` matches the current WSGI environment.
+The job of the mapper is to examine the ``PATH_INFO`` implied by the request to determine whether any user-defined :term:`route` pattern matches the current WSGI environment.
 The :term:`router` passes the request as an argument to the mapper.

 #.
 If any route matches, the WSGI environment is mutated; a
    ``bfg.routes.route`` key and a ``bfg.routes.matchdict`` are added